-In year 1 of the CCI HRLC Phase 1, the core activity concerning algorithm implementation relates to Algorithm development, System Development and a round-robin for the classification algorithms.
-Many steps of the processing chain (e.g., pre-processing, geolocation, etc.) are involving well-known best-performing algorithms that come with uncertainty models associated to them.
-For instance, the classification task is able to output probabilistic posteriors that can be managed at the fusion level to infer uncertainty score pixelwise.
+Many steps of the processing chain (e.g., pre-processing, geolocation, classification, etc.) involve algorithms that come with uncertainty models associated to them.
+For instance, the classification task is able to output probabilistic posteriors that can be managed at the fusion level to infer uncertainty score pixel-wise.
 Both uncertainties of input data sets and processing model-related ones must be considered, including error propagation dynamics.
 The nature of the input data sets (discrete classes vs. continuous variables) and the associated error characteristics (random error/ bias, error distribution), including potential correlations between errors of different input variables should be evaluated.
 Finally, uncertainties related to the spatial scales of data sets, scaling issues related to the validation activity must be accounted for as well.